Crazy Eddie: Death of Eddie Antar

 On September 10, 2016, Eddie Antar died at the age of 68.
-A funeral home in Ocean Township, New Jersey confirmed the death.
+A funeral home in Ocean Township, New Jersey confirmed his death.
 Although Antar had been suffering from liver cancer, an official cause was not given.
 CNBC Commentator and journalist Herb Greenberg remarked that Antar's death was the "end of an era".

 2022 book

 On August 23, 2022, a book detailing the rise and fall of Crazy Eddie was released.
-Titled Retail Gangster and written by journalist Gary Weiss, the book chronicles, in significant detail, how Eddie Antar was able to build his business into one of the most profitable in the country and the illicit means he employed.
+Titled Retail Gangster and written by journalist Gary Weiss, the book chronicles, in significant detail, how Eddie Antar was able to build his business into one of the most profitable in the country, and describes the illicit means he employed.

+Legacy

+In the 1984 film Splash, the character Madison sees a commercial for Crazy Eddie's on TV.

+The 1986 animated film The Brave Little Toaster references Crazy Eddie with Crazy Ernie.

+The Futurama episode "Insane in the Mainframe" (2001) references Crazy Eddie with the character of Malfunctioning Eddie.

+In the 2016 film The Accountant, Ben Affleck's character references Crazy Eddie Antar and the Panama Pump when describing an ongoing embezzlement case.
+A tax evasion scheme that Affleck's character is investigating is similar to one of Crazy Eddie's embezzlement operations.

+A Crazy Eddie store employee appears in Russian Doll season 2 (2022).

+A Crazy Eddie store briefly appears in episode 3 of the Marvel Studios animated series X-Men '97 (2024).